Company Registration

 A graphic of the Statrys boy holding a certificate

-Registered address in Hong Kong
+Registered Address in Hong Kong

-• A registered address (1 year)
+• Registered address (1 year)

 • Scanning and forwarding of mail

-Business account
+Business Account

 Accounting

-• Recommendation and quote tailored to your revenue and transaction volume.
+• Recommendation and quote tailored to your revenue and transaction volume

 A graphic of the Statrys boy putting a coin into savings